-When Area IV was established at SSFL in 1953, some existing structures were converted for nuclear research and development, but many new buildings had to be specifically constructed to house the small reactors and critical assemblies that were the main focus of the early years.
-Many of the early facilities were not operational until near the end of the 1953-1959 period (Sapere Consulting, 2005).
+When Area IV was established at SSFL in 1953, some existing structures were converted for use in nuclear research and development, but many new buildings had to be specifically constructed to house the small reactors and critical assemblies that were the main focus of the early years.
+Many of the early facilities were not operational until after 1955 (Sapere Consulting, 2005).
 Small reactors and critical assemblies could produce high external doses in unshielded areas and could have presented some possibility of exposure to enriched uranium; however, in general these did not operate at high enough power levels to produce large quantities of fission products or transuranics (Sapere Consulting, 2005).
 This is consistent with the lack of a bioassay program during this time at Area IV of the SSFL and the logic for initiation of a bioassay program at the site in August 1958 (as operations were ramping up).